Crunch-io/ta-da/content/dev/features/project-folder-sidebar.md

 publishdate = "2022-06-05T11:29:38+01:00"
 draft = false
-title = "Navigate, locate, and organize datasets more easily" news_description = "We’re excited to share the latest update to dataset folders — a new sidebar on the left side of the “all datasets” page makes sharing and organizing datasets easier." description = "We’re excited to share the latest update to dataset folders — a new sidebar on the left side of the “all datasets” page makes sharing and organizing datasets easier." weight = 20 tags = ["datasets", "views", "analyze"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true no_profiles = true series = "main"
+title = "Navigate, locate, and organize datasets more easily" news_description = "We’re excited to share the latest update to dataset folders — a new sidebar on the left side of the “all datasets” page makes sharing and organizing datasets easier.
+Click here to learn more." description = "We’re excited to share the latest update to dataset folders — a new sidebar on the left side of the “all datasets” page makes sharing and organizing datasets easier." weight = 20 tags = ["datasets", "folders", "organize"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = false no_profiles = true series = "main"